Here’s how Microsoft’s xCloud looks on the web

 Microsoft has begun testing its xCloud game streaming through a web browser.
 The Verge reports that employees are now testing xCloud on a web browser ahead of a public launch.
 Xbox players will be able to access their games via a browser, and xCloud will launch on devices like iPhones and iPads.
 Major browsers such as Google Chrome and Microsoft Edge will be supported in the web version, much like Google Stadia.
 Here is how the web version of Microsoft’s cloud gaming service will look:

-Microsoft Xcloud On Web
+Microsoft xCloud on Web

 Microsoft xCloud gaming service on Web / via The Verge